ethereum/portal-hive/docs/overview.md

 [Overview] | [Hive Commands] | [Simulators] | [Clients]

-## What is Hive?
+## What is Portal Hive?

-Hive is a system for running integration tests against Ethereum clients.
+Portal Hive is a system for running integration tests against Portal Network clients.
+It is a forked version from [Ethereum Hive].

 In hive, integration tests are called 'simulations'.
 A simulation is controlled by a program (the 'simulator') written in any language.
 The simulator launches clients and